-- 1. Intent.
-The intent of this Order is to ensure that residents, staff, and Visitors at each long-term care residential facility listed in Section 20 below (each a "Residential Facility") are protected from the spread of COVID-19 to the greatest extent possible given how vulnerable most residents at Residential Facilities in the City are to the disease and how easy it is to transmit the SARS-CoV-2, the virus that causes COVID-19, especially from asymptomatic and pre-symptomatic people.
+- Intent.
+The intent of this Order is to ensure that residents, staff, and Visitors at each longterm care residential facility listed in Section 2015 below (each a "Residential Facility") are protected from the spread of COVID-19 to the greatest extent possible given how vulnerable most residents at Residential Facilities in the City are to the disease and how easy it is to transmit the SARS-CoV-2, the virus that causes COVID-19, especially from asymptomatic and pre-symptomatic people.
+This Order has been updated to allow broader visitation in compliance with CDSS regulations and regulatory guidance and in recognition that an increasing number of facility residents are fully vaccinated while also recognizing that unvaccinated residents at facilities and other vulnerable people in the community remain at risk.
 Other capitalized terms in this Order are defined throughout this Order. - 2.
 General Requirements.
 While this Order is in effect, each Residential Facility and the staff of each such Residential Facility must comply with the visitation and COVID-19 related protocols listed by this Order as well as all other requirements of this Order.
 Visitors allowed under this Order must comply with all conditions of visitation imposed by this Order and by the Residential Facility at the time of entry or access to the Premises. - 3.
 Visitation Restrictions and Requirements.
 Each Residential Facility and its staff must exclude from entry or access to its Premises any Visitors and Non-Essential Personnel including, but not limited to, visitors of residents at the Residential Facility except as allowed by this Order.
 Such Visitors and Non-Essential Personnel, including but not limited to authorized decision-makers and family members of residents, are ordered not to visit any Residential Facility except as allowed by this Order. - 4.
 Types of Visitation.
 This Order restricts onsite visits between Residential Facility residents and Visitors.
-When Visitors seek to visit or contact a resident, the

-Residential Facility may allow visitation or contact only in the following ways.
+When Visitors seek to visit or contact a resident, the Residential Facility may allow visitation or contact only in the following ways.
 First, each Residential Facility must make reasonable efforts to facilitate such contact by remote means such as telephone or videoconference that do not expose the resident to in-person contact.
 Second, each Residential Facility may authorize Allowed Visitation or Necessary Visitation on a case-by-case basis using the following protocols and other protocols regarding visitation it puts in place.
 Based on the context, a Residential Facility may refuse Allowed Visitation or Necessary Visitation when visits cannot occur in a manner that protects the health and welfare of the resident, the Visitor, and Residential Facility personnel.
 Each Residential Facility must monitor and ensure compliance with the requirements of this Order.